riamf/notes-hugo/notes/content/posts/vapor_template_app.md

 ![vapor check](/images/vapor_check.png)

-As you can see I have a warning, this is because I recently updated macOS to Mojave and Xcode to version 10 that also updated my CLI tools and Swift to 4.2.
+As you can see I have a warning, this is because I recently updated macOS to Mojave and Xcode to version 10 that also updated my development tools and Swift to 4.2.
 These versions are not yet fully supported by Vapor team but I did not noticed any issues while playing around with Vapor and hopefully you won't see any.

 Ok, now that we have all things ready, go into your working directory and create sample app by typing in Terminal:
 ```